Three-Tier Network Architecture with High-Availability

 What's a three-tier network architecture?

-Learn more about the specifics of this design by reading the Simple Three-Tier Network Architecture page.
+Learn more about the specifics of this design by reading Simple Three-Tier Network Architecture.

 A high-availability (HA) architecture is one that aims to prolong the uptime of systems, allowing resources to stay available and services to operate over long periods of time despite the occurrence of errors and/or high loads.
 This type of design puts an emphasis on redundancy, ensuring that resources can failover during downtime and/or be served with load-balancing.